2 Samuel

 Structure

-Part I: David Established (Chapters 1–10) David consolidates his kingdom: he mourns Saul, is anointed first over Judah and then all Israel, conquers Jerusalem, brings the Ark to the city, and receives the Davidic Covenant.
+Part I: David Established (Chapters 1–10) David consolidates his kingdom: he mourns Saul, is anointed first over Judah and then over all Israel, conquers Jerusalem, brings the Ark to the city, and receives the Davidic Covenant.
 He defeats surrounding nations and shows covenant loyalty to the house of Saul through Mephibosheth.

 Chapter Summaries